Comparison of kombu (dark, thick seaweed) vs kelp (green, leafy seaweed) with text labels and a shark emoji.

 Kombu vs Kelp: Sustainability and Environmental Impact

-Kombu is typically harvested by hand, ensuring minimal disruption to the marine ecosystem.
-Additionally, both kombu and kelp have a positive environmental impact as they absorb excess nutrients from the water, helping to improve water quality and prevent harmful algal blooms.
+Kelp cultivation often involves using ropes or buoys to grow the plants in offshore arrays, which helps minimize damage to the ocean floor.
+Kombu is typically harvested by hand in Japan — either by traditional coastal divers or from aquaculture lines — ensuring minimal disruption to the marine ecosystem.
+Additionally, both kombu and kelp absorb excess nutrients from the surrounding water, helping to improve water quality and reduce the risk of harmful algal blooms.